 Findings

 The various sources examined yielded a number of competing discursive constructions of what is takes to be a journalist.
-The three main discursive repertoires identified and to be discussed below consist of Training, Vocation, and Critical Thinking.
+The three main discursive repertoires identified and discussed below consist of Training, Vocation, and Critical Thinking.

-1. Training
+Training

 The first construction of what is needed to become a journalist was centred round a lexicon of training and skills for employability.
 This construction was evident, not surprisingly, in the accreditation body and the university course material, but also in some of the employers’ material.